AmirhosseinTondari/Modern-Data-Processing-Recruitment-Task/README.md

 ### Streaming Response:
 For real-time interactions, particularly for long or multi-step responses (e.g. Tree of Thoughts), the system supports **streaming responses**.
 This is achieved using:
 **Streaming API**: Implemented via Django's `StreamingHttpResponse` to send incremental data as the LLM processes and returns the response.
+Client-Side Handling: The frontend dynamically updates as new response chunks arrive.
 This enables a smooth user experience, especially for longer or complex reasoning tasks.

 ## Database: